Legislation Details

 (8) Community resource center;

-(9) Any other location properly designated by the City Solicitor of Pittsburgh.
+(9) Any other location properly designated by the Mayor or their designee.

 (b) City agencies and departments, as designated by the Mayor, are authorized to identify property that has been, and is likely to be used by, immigration enforcement.
 Each identified City-owned or controlled property shall have clear signage to this effect stating the following: “In nonpublic areas of this property, a judicial warrant is required for law enforcement activities, and no voluntary consent may be solicited from any employee.”

-(c) This section does not prevent compliance with a valid judicial warrant authorizing entry or entry under exigent circumstances.
+(c) This section does not prevent (i) compliance with a valid judicial warrant authorizing entry, or (ii) entry under exigent circumstances.

-§ 630C.04 - Severability.
+The Mayor or designated head of a major administrative unit is authorized to promulgate rules and regulation for the enforcement of this Chapter. § 496.04 - Severability.
 If any provision of this Chapter or application thereof to any person or circumstance is judged invalid, the invalidity shall not affect other provisions or applications of the Chapter which can be given effect without the invalid provision or application, and to this end the provisions of this Chapter are declared severable.